seapear/AffinityOnLinux/Guides/Lutris/Guide.md

 > [!NOTE]
 > After you installed Lutris, make sure to launch Lutris at least once to generate the folder structure.

 Lutris' Wine-related folders can be found in a hidden directory within your `home` folder.
-If you can't see hidden folders in your file browser, you can usually enable them by pressing `Ctrl + H`
+If you can't see hidden folders in your file browser, you can usually enable them by pressing `Ctrl + H`.

 - If you installed Lutris via **Flatpak**, navigate to `/home/$USER/.var/app/net.lutris.Lutris/data/lutris/runners/`
 - If you installed Lutris via **AppImage** or other methods, navigate to `/home/$USER/.local/share/lutris/runners/`